Beating the fault-tolerance bound and security loopholes for Byzantine agreement with a quantum solution: Results

+Generally, our QBA framework consists of two phases, namely, \emph{broadcasting phase} and \emph{gathering phase}.
+Suppose there is a system of total $N$ players including $f$ malicious ones.
+The commanding general (initial primary) is denoted as $S$, and the lieutenants are denoted as $R_i$, for $i=1,2,\cdots,N-1$.
+The flow chart of the two phases are shown in Table~\ref{table_protocol}.
+The broadcasting phase is designed for $R_i$ to exchange the message received from $S$ with each other, and the gathering phase is designed for $R_i$ to deduce the original message of $S$ according to the information gathered by themselves.

+\emph{Broadcasting phase.} The broadcasting phase consists of successive multicast rounds.
 For clarity, we denote the multicast round as $\mathcal{MR}^{d}_{\zeta}$, where $\zeta$ represents the route of delivering the message and $d$ is the depth of the multicast round.
-For example, the first multicast round with the initial primary $S$ is denoted as $\mathcal{MR}^{1}_{S}$, where $\zeta=S$ and $d=1$.
-In the initial multicast round, there are $n-1$ backups.
-We denote the $i$th backup among these $n-1$ backups as $R_i$.
-In the next round $\mathcal{MR}^{2}_{S \to R_i}$ where $\zeta= S \to R_i$ and $d=2$, $R_i$ acts as a primary and multicasts the message, $m^{2}_{S \to R_i}$ (see Fig.~\ref{fig3}a).
-There are $n d$ backups in each multicast round at depth $d$, i.e., route $\zeta$ records $d$ players in order of delivering the message.
-The maximum depth of our protocol is $f$, which is also the number of dishonest players.
-We use $B^{d,R_i}_\zeta$ to denote a list for $R_{i}$ to record his own received messages in $\mathcal{MR}^d_{\zeta}$.
+The first multicast round started by the commanding general $S$ is denoted as $\mathcal{MR}^{1}_{S}$.
+In $\mathcal{MR}^{1}_{S}$, $S$ signs and then multicasts his message $m^1_S$ to all the lieutenants $R_i$.
+In the multicast round of next depth, $\mathcal{MR}^{2}_{S \to R_i}$, $R_i$ acts as a primary, and then signs and multicasts the message $m^{2}_{S \to R_i}$, which is he received from $S$, to the other lieutenants.
+The process will be repeated until $d=f$.
+We denote a list for the lieutenants $R_{i}$ to record the messages received by him in $\mathcal{MR}^d_{\zeta}$ as aforementioned broadcasting list $B^{d,R_i}_\zeta$.